 Yes, you will be asked to answer a digital form at the front desk.

 What happens if I am exposed to someone with COVID-19, or if I test positive for COVID-19 during the semester?

 We ask that you take the necessary precautions; receive advice from your health care provider; and stay at home for the required amount of time.
 Please report any COVID-19 exposure on campus to the Human Resources office and Fraylanie Aglipay, Dean of Students, email@example.com.

 What is CIIS doing to support mental health for our students?

 The CIIS Wellness Center is dedicated to fostering a sense of wellness and mental well-being within the community.
 In this period of rapid change and uncertainty, students are encouraged to take part in holistic and whole-person supportive services, at no additional cost.
 Tuition fees include one-on-one counseling, group counseling, wellness coaching, yoga, and other activities.

 You can also access an evidence-based stress management personalized service known as Neolth.
 Most services are accessible at both Mission Street and ACTCM campuses and available through online platforms.

 To set up an individual counseling appointment, please email firstname.lastname@example.org.
 Once your request is received, a counselor will contact you by phone within 1-2 business days.
 Current students are provided a limited number of free counseling sessions through their Wellness Fee each academic year.

 If you need urgent or crisis care, please call 911 or your primary care provider.

-What information is provided to international students about their Spring 2022 enrollment, particularly if there are visa issues or delays?
+What information is provided to international students about their Fall 2022 enrollment, particularly if there are visa issues or delays?